Terry-Migwi/projects_portfolio/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### [Sentiment Analysis of Amazon Reviews](https://github.com/Terry-Migwi/Amazon_Reviews_Sentiment_Analysis)

-A project to analyze sentiments on CDs and Vinyl products on Amazon's website using Natural Language Processing.
+This project analyzes sentiments on CDs and Vinyl products on Amazon's website using Natural Language Processing.
 The pre-trained VADER sentiment classifier is used to identify positive, neutral, and negative reviews for the products.
 Further, Logistic Regression, Naive Bayes, and Random Forests supervised machine learning and Neural Networks are used to classify the reviews.
 This study is relevant for Amazon's product team to evaluate their product performance, better understand their customers' needs and inform strategy.

 <img src = "https://github.com/Terry-Migwi/projects_portfolio/assets/65303250/c0ee1a80-245d-4850-98ec-281d375bd6df" width = "100" height = "100">
 <img src = "https://github.com/Terry-Migwi/projects_portfolio/assets/65303250/b0e8cb64-9acc-453c-a946-2fbae66d2c38" width = "100" height = "100">